UyonwuMercy/LITA_Documentation/README.md

 ### Data Sources

 ### TooLS Used
+-  Microsoft Excel
+1. For Data Cleaning,
+2. For Analysis
--  Microsoft Excel For Data Cleaning, Analysis and Visualization
+3. For Data Visualization
 -  SQL- Structured Query Language for Querying of Data
 -  GitHub for Porfolio Building